the-glima/my-website/README.md

 # Website
 My personal website

-# Font Awesome
+## Thanks to

-This project uses SVGs from [Font Awesome](https://fontawesome.com/license/free)
+- Font Awesome - using some SVGs from [Font Awesome](https://fontawesome.com/license/free)